 Although overall durability is an advantage of these shoes, unfortunately, some wearers have found the lining to be less than impressive.
 It isn’t clear whether some got a bad batch or not but it does seem to be somewhat common for threads to become loose inside or for the interior to wear out more quickly than the outside.

 The mesh lining simply isn’t as tough as traditional shoe linings.
 This is a fairly common problem with minimalist shoes but Merrell is known for their high-quality designs.
 The lining might look worse for wear more quickly than normal active shoes but you will still get plenty of life from them, still making them worth the investment.

 The Bare Access 4 model isn’t quite like other Merrell minimalist/barefoot shoes but is nonetheless impressive.
 Even with the two downsides in mind, the average retail price of $95 is well worth it.

-Occasionally you can find these on sale through retailers for $20-$30 less! (check this listing for the latest live prices).
-If your sneakers have worn out and you need something that can handle all-day wear around town and still kick butt running on trails and roads, these just might be your perfect shoe.
+Occasionally you can find these on sale through retailers steeply discounted.
+If your sneaker has worn out and you need something that can handle all-day wear around town and still kick butt running on trails and roads, these just might be your perfect shoe.